 Satchmo SummerFest remains one of the August highlights and just the respite you’ll need from the summer trifecta of heat, humidity and afternoon downpours.
 This popular annual festival, traditionally held over the three days of the first weekend of August at the New Orleans Jazz Museum at The Mint (located at the beginning of Esplanade Avenue on Decatur Street in the French Quarter), is easy to navigate and get to.
 The lineup is always stellar, with the best of the brass bands and the who-is-who of the Louisiana and New Orleans music scenes, and the mixture of indoor-outdoor activities to keep you cool and dancing.

 And, don’t forget about the food!
-As in the previous years, dozens of the best local restaurants will be vending everything from crepes to meat pies to snowballs.
-Festival staples like beer and snoballs will return, in addition to the cocktail stands selling margaritas, spiked lemonade, and mimosas.
+As in previous years, dozens of the best local restaurants will be vending everything from crepes to meat pies to snowballs.
+Festival staples like beer and snoballs also keep returning, in addition to the cocktail stands selling margaritas, spiked lemonade, and mimosas.

 The block party is free (you can buy food and beverage tickets on-site); the annual after-party at the Contemporary Arts Center (CAC) is a ticketed event (free to CAC members).
 While there’s no dress code, as the event’s name suggests, consider wearing white.